StackVista/stackstate-docs/configure/traces/advanced-configuration-traces.md

 Restart the component for changes to take effect.

-For more details, see [how to configure the StackState metrics, events and traces data store](/setup/data-management/data_retention.md#retention-of-events-metrics-and-traces).
+For more details, see [how to configure the Rancher Observability metrics, events and traces data store](/setup/data-management/data_retention.md#retention-of-events-metrics-and-traces).

 ## Rate limits